 4. The furniture is out of proportion for the size of the room

-The height and size of the furniture must not only co-ordinate with each other, it must complement the elements of the room for a cohesive look.
+The height and size of the furniture must not only co-ordinate each other, it must complement the elements of the room for a cohesive look.
 In the picture above, the low leather couch against the tall railing sandwiched between the two high back chairs, one that looks like it belongs to a giant, gives this room an unsettled and unbalanced look.
 Not too mention that there are too many different design styles to the furniture and the one wing-backed chair blocking the fireplace – the focal point in the room.
-This room is a good example where the homeowner needs to start over to get the furniture that would suit this room.
+There is nothing that ties this room together so it feels like all the pieces belong together.
+Also there is too much furniture for the size of this room which makes this room feel squished and small.
+This room above is a good example where the homeowner needs to start over to get the furniture that would suit this room.

 5. Furniture blocks the traffic pattern